efipsom/efipsom.github.io/_news/phd_position.md

 ### Application process

+#### For a September 2022 start date

 Deadline | Process
  --- | ---
 `7 January 2022` &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  | Suitable applicants should initially contact me for the preparation of their research proposal at **efi.psomopoulou[at]bristol.ac.uk**, enclosing a copy of their CV and a short paragraph of why they are interested in the Scholarship.
 `11 January 2022` &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  | Final application submission through the University's system: [PhD Engineering Mathematics](http://www.bristol.ac.uk/study/postgraduate/2022/eng/phd-eng-maths/)

+#### For a September 2023 start date

+`Ongoing`: Suitable applicants should contact me for the preparation of their research proposal at **efi.psomopoulou[at]bristol.ac.uk**, enclosing a copy of their CV and a short paragraph of why they are interested in the scholarship.

 ### Research areas

 The studentship is to undertake research in the areas of robotic `grasping, manipulation and physical human-robot interaction`.
 The student will work closely with me and will have access to state-of-the-art robotics equipment at the [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/).

 ### Funding information